Jet slides off O'Hare runway, as snow sweeps across Midwest towards Northeast

 A passenger jet slid off a runway at Chicago's O'Hare airport on Saturday as that city and a swath of the Midwest was being battered by heavy snow, officials said.

-There were no injuries after the American Airlines jet, which had a reported 129 people on board coming from Phoenix, exited the runway Saturday morning, according to authorities and NBC Chicago, which cited the city’s fire department.
+There were no injuries after the United Airlines jet, which had a reported around 129 passengers people on board coming from Phoenix, exited the runway Saturday morning, according to authorities and NBC Chicago, which cited the city’s fire department.

 More than 650 flights have been canceled at the Chicago airport due to overnight snow and winds, the airport said on Twitter.
 The National Weather Service said that 5 inches of snow had fallen in Chicago as of 9:12 a.m.
 ET, and 11 inches was reported in the Kenosha, Wisconsin, area.

-Note: CORRECTION (Jan.
-19, 6:45 p.m.
-ET): An earlier version of this article misidentified the airline involved in an incident at Chicago’s O’Hare airport.
-It was a United Airlines flight, not American Airlines.